Huge wildfire spreads southwest of Berlin

 - Lone holdout on Manafort jury blocked conviction on all counts, juror says

-Police said that their plans to douse the flames have been complicated by old ammunition from World War II, that was still buried in the forests and which could explode due to the fires.
+Police said that their plans to extinguish the flames have been complicated by old ammunition from World War II, that was still buried in the forests and which could explode due to the fires.

+Stein said there had already been several detonations and that firefighters were not allowed to enter suspicious areas.
+Instead, the authorities were trying to douse the flames in those areas with firefighting helicopters from the air.

-The fire started Thursday afternoon.
+The fire started Thursday afternoon and spread quickly through the dry pine forests.
 By the evening, the authorities had evacuated the villages of Frohnsdorf, Klausdorf and Tiefenbrunnen.

+“Something like that, we didn’t even experience during the war,” 76-year-old Anita Biedermann told dpa as police told her to grab her jacket, ID and important medication from her home before taking her to a nearby gym for the night.

 Overnight, winds blew the smoke to Berlin, where people in some neighborhoods were asked to keep their windows closed.
 Berlin emergency services received calls from concerned Berliners.